mercycorps/toladata/tola/translation_data/README-TRANSLATION.md

 # Tools
 There are several third party tools and scripts that are essential to our translation process.
-- `create_temp_translations` is a management command that will append "Translated" to the English string to more clearly display strings that have been marked for translation..
+- `create_temp_translations` is a management command that will append "Translated" to the English string to more clearly display strings that have been marked for translation.
 Before you ever send files to the translator, it's often helpful to have temporary translations in place to more easily identify strings that have not been marked for translation and to check the ordering of lists that are not alphabetical (e.g. Frequency of Reporting).
 This command will provide temporary translations for all untranslated strings.
 - [POEdit](https://poedit.net/) is free desktop software that provides a nice GUI way to edit .po files.
 It allows for translation updates, shows translator comments, and flags many common issues with .po files (e.g. missing spaces at the beginning or end of the translation).
 - [Translate Toolkit](http://docs.translatehouse.org/projects/translate-toolkit/en/latest/index.html) is a Python library with several useful tools to manage .po files.
   - The tool used most in our process is `posplit`, which will partition .po files into fuzzy, untranslated, and translated files.